 A participating forward is a Hybrid FX Forward and Option instrument.
 The amount you want to protect — or hedge — is split into two parts.
 One part works like a standard forward contract.
 In other words, you enter a legal obligation to exchange a specified amount of foreign currency on a certain date at a specified rate.

-The letter R will be published on the 17th of September
+The letter Z will be published on the 3rd of December.

 High Risk Investment Notice

 Trading in leveraged financial instruments such as Options or other financial derivatives, carries a high level of risk and may not be suitable for all investors.
 Investors who make use of these financial products run the risk of substantial capital losses which may exceed your initial deposit.
 Assure Hedge (UK) Limited makes no claim or warranty regarding either the appropriateness or suitability of these instruments for your purposes whether commercial or otherwise.
 Assure Hedge (UK) Limited may provide general commentary or educational material available on its website or otherwise, which is not intended as investment advice.
 You should carefully consider your financial situation and needs and seek independent advice from a duly authorised financial adviser.
 Assure Hedge (UK) Limited assumes no liability for errors, inaccuracies or omissions; does not warrant the accuracy, completeness of information, text, graphics, links or other items contained within these materials.
 You should read and understand Assure Hedge (UK) Limited’s Terms and Conditions prior to taking any further action.